yagi2/RxBox/README.md

 # RxBox
 v0.0.1[WIP]
-This library makes dropbox-java-sdk easy to use with RxJava.
+This library makes [dropbox-java-sdk=(https://github.com/dropbox/dropbox-sdk-java) easy to use with RxJava.

 ## How to use